Why Recovery Is Becoming More Important Than Performance

 Phones travel everywhere.

-Even relaxation often becomes another form of stimulation.
+Even relaxation often becomes another form of stimulation — another feed, another inbox, another track to finish.

 - work